 Scientists do not yet know the exact cause of depression.
-However, many experts think that several factors play a role in its onset, including:
+However, many experts think a combination of biological and environmental factors plays a role in its onset.

-People who believe that they may have hidden depression should speak to their doctor or a mental health professional.
+People with symptoms of depression should consider seeking help from a healthcare professional, such as a doctor or psychotherapist.
 These professionals can help make a diagnosis and recommend a course of treatment.